TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/bootflow.md

 \cond SOC_AM64X || SOC_AM62X
 - To understand the details on SBL Booting linux from OSPI, see \subpage SBL_BOOTING_LINUX_OSPI
 - To understand the details on SBL Booting linux from eMMC, see \subpage SBL_BOOTING_LINUX_EMMC
+- To understand the details on SBL Booting linux from GPMC, see \subpage SBL_BOOTING_LINUX_GPMC
 \endcond
 \cond SOC_AM62AX
 - To understand the details on SBL Booting linux from OSPI, see \subpage SBL_BOOTING_LINUX_OSPI
+- To understand the details on SBL Booting linux from eMMC, see \subpage SBL_BOOTING_LINUX_EMMC
 \endcond
 ## Preparing the application for boot